Adapting OpenAI's CLIP Model for Few-Shot Image Inspection in Manufacturing Quality Control: An Expository Case Study with Multiple Application Examples: Case Study 5: Microstructure Images

 To help explain the idea of ``macro-average'' computation, let us consider our reported macro-averaged sensitivity of 87.9\%.
 This is computed by performing a one-vs-all comparison for each class.
 For each class, sensitivity is calculated as the ratio of true positives (diagonal values) to the sum of true positives and false negatives (row total minus the diagonal).
 The sensitivity for the nominal class is $\frac{182}{182 + 25 + 18} = 0.809,$ and we have shown that sensitivities for ``band'', ``bimodal'', and ``single-crystal'' are $0.907, \ 0.8, \text{ and } 1,$ respectively.
 Hence, the macro-averaged sensitivity is computed by averaging these values across all classes: $\frac{0.809 + 0.907 + 0.8 + 1.0}{4} = 0.879$ \citep{grandini2020metrics}.
 This computational approach was applied to the remaining metrics shown in Figure \ref{tab:primary_metrics}.

-The second row in Figure \ref{fig:combined_figure} captures the confusion matrix for the nominal class and the nine defective sublabels alongside its corresponding classification metrics table.
-As expected, with the increase in the classification degree of difficulty (the model must get both the primary defect class and its severity correct), the overall accuracy drops to 74.4\%.
-However, compared to the primary classification example, the decrease in performance can only be attributed to misclassification errors among different severities of the same type of defect (crystal orientation) rather than errors between one crystal orientation and another.
+The second row in Figure \ref{fig:combined_figure} captures the confusion matrix for the nominal class and the nine defective sublabels alongside their corresponding classification metrics table.
+As expected, with the increase in the classification degree of difficulty (the model must correctly identify both the primary defect class and its severity), the overall accuracy drops to 74.4\%.
+However, compared to the primary classification example, the decrease in performance can only be attributed to misclassification errors among different severities of the same type of defect (crystal orientation) rather than errors between different crystal orientations.

 A closer investigation of the results, reported in Figure \ref{fig:combined_figure}, also reveals that a higher misclassification error was obtained for the ``bimodal'' ODF compared to the other classes.
 It was misclassified mainly as ``band''.
 This makes practical sense since the ``band'' and ``bimodal'' distributions involve a ``bimodal'' orientation.
 The difference in labeling arises from the spatial distribution of orientations: in the ``band'' class, orientations are spatially clustered, whereas in the ``bimodal'' class, they are randomly distributed.